abrelsfo/Vim-Cheatsheet/README.md

 `c`, `d`, and `y` are called operators and are combined with a motion.<br>

 `y` is our yank (copy) operator.
-- `y&rarr;`: Copy the char under the cursor
+- `y &rarr;`: Copy the char under the cursor
-- `y&larr;`: Copy the char before the cursor
+- `y &larr;`: Copy the char before the cursor
-- `y&darr;`: Copy the text on the current line and the line below
+- `y &darr;`: Copy the text on the current line and the line below
-- `y&uarr;`: Copy the text on the current line and the line above
+- `y &uarr;`: Copy the text on the current line and the line above
 - `y$`: Copy text from cursor to end of line
 - `y^`: Copy text from before cursor to beginning of line
 - `yy, Y`: Copy the current line of text